 Sometimes a nor’easter that brings strong winds and heavy rain or snow to the East Coast might resemble the structure of a hurricane, but these are "cold-core" lows with an associated pool of cold air near their center and do not originate in the tropics.

 WHAT MAKES A STORM A NOR'EASTER?

-Now that we understand tropical cyclones, we can define the different types that we see in the Atlantic.
+Now that we understand tropical cyclones, we can define the different types of cyclones that we see in the Atlantic.

 A tropical depression is a tropical cyclone that has maximum sustained winds below 39 mph.
 Once a tropical depression forms, the National Hurricane Center gives it a number based on its order of formation in the hurricane season (Tropical Depression One, Two, Three, etc.).

 A tropical storm is a tropical cyclone that has maximum sustained winds from 39 to 73 mph – an upgrade from a tropical depression.
 The NHC assigns names to tropical storms using the official name list for that season developed by the World Meteorological Organization.
 The tropical storm name lists rotate every six years, unless a particular storm is so destructive and/or deadly that the WMO votes to retire that name from future use, like Harvey (2017), Katrina (2005), Michael (2018) or Sandy (2012).